tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

             p.data -= LEARNING_RATE * p.grad
 ```

-the `MLP` builds a bunch of `Neuron`s in `Layer`s and initializes some weights
+In this snippet, the `MLP` builds a bunch of `Neuron`s in `Layer`s and
-as `Value`s, but it does not construct the graph yet. only when it is called
+initializes some weights as `Value`s, but it does not construct the graph yet.
-(as in `model(image.pixels)`) does it construct the graph and do all of the dot
+Only when it is called (as in `model(image.pixels)`) does it construct the
-products. then we construct more of the graph on top of that when calculating
+graph and do all of the dot products.
+Then we construct more of the graph on
-the loss.
+top of that when calculating the loss.
+This is the forward pass!

-this is nice and simple---thank you, Andrej---but is it fast enough to be
+This is nice and simple---thank you, Andrej---but is it fast enough to be
-usable? let's find out.
+usable?
+Let's find out.

-## performance problems
+## Performance problems

-uh oh, running this with cpython is slow. it looks like computing a forward
+Uh oh, running this with CPython is slow.
+It looks like computing a forward
-pass for one image takes about a second. and then we have to do a backward
+pass for one image takes about a second.
+And then we have to do a backward
+pass, too.
+And we have to do several epochs of all 60,000 images.
+That is going
-pass, too. that is way too long!
+to take way too long!

+Well, let's do what everyone always suggests: try with
-obvious solution: try with pypy. oh neat, a couple per second. not enough.
+[PyPy](https://www.pypy.org/).
+Oh neat, a couple images per second.
+Unfortunately, that is still not fast enough.

+> By the way, our old project
-(btw, skybison is way faster! fun fact. its major perf pain point was function
+> [Skybison](https://github.com/tekknolagi/skybison) is way faster!
+What a fun
+> fact.
+After some profiling, its major performance pain point was function
-creation (that is a bit slow in skybison right now), but if you lift the
+> creation (that is a bit slow in Skybison right now), but if you lift the
-lambdas to the top level that goes away. then it's very clear that set lookup
+> `_backward` lambdas to the top level, the problem goes away.
+Then it's very
-from topo sort is the slowest bit in the profile. then it's garbage collection
+> clear that set lookup from topo sort is the slowest bit in the profile.
+After
-from all the transient objects.
+> that it's garbage collection from all the transient `Value` objects.

 incidentally, hoisting the lambdas to be normal functions also massively speeds
 up pypy and it becomes faster than skybison.)